 The proposed approach will be tested in the context of two high risk areas in Malaysia, and the final product will be a benchmark framework, which can be utilised in smart city projects in Malaysia, the UK, and other countries facing extreme urban flooding phenomena.

 IC and CU teams visited Malaysia to set the basis for a good collaboration among the consortium partners.

 IC and CU teams provided advice to inform the development of the custom sensory equipment, and define the resolution of the sensory grid for the FLUD system.
 The partners made a close inspection of the area of deployment and discussed in detail the number of sensors that need to be installed in the UTM area as part of the real time FLUD system, and the data requirements for developing accurate forecasting models.

-plan will outline development projects in the area until the
+development projects in the area until the year 2025.

 The plan encompasses an area of about 19,982 hectares, which are currently used mainly for agriculture.
 The plan will be based on a smart city and sustainable development concept.
 The main economic activities will be in the high-tech industry research and innovation centre, information and communication technology, digital, aerospace and aviation, and logistics.

 Kulai and Sedenak are areas with a lot of potential for development, where FLUD (or other applications based on the computational models developed for FLUD) can be also deployed.
 Johor will be turned into one of the leading digital hubs in the region, attracting high capital and technology investments, with the establishment of the Sedenak Digital Valley (SDV).